 You may also wish to consider a gabled dormer, which has a more traditional inverted "v" shaped roof.
 This might be a more visually pleasing choice for the front of your property.
 However, it tends to be a more expensive option, which also places limitations on headroom.

-A mansard loft conversion - named after the 17th-century French Architect Francois Mansard - is constructed by raising the party wall (the wall shared with your neighbours).
+A mansard loft conversion is constructed by raising the party wall (the wall shared with your neighbours).
 The roof remains flat, while one outer wall slopes gently inwards.
+Mansards are typically found at the rear of the house, and although they are suitable for many property types, they are most popular in terraced houses.

 Ideal for end of terrace and detached homes, a hip to gable loft conversion straightens an inwardly slanted end roof to create a vertical wall.
-This small change can make a huge difference to the feel of the living space inside.
+This small change can make a huge difference to the feel of the living space inside, and is becoming an increasingly popular option for homeowners.

 If you don’t want to make structural changes to your property, or are on a tight budget, you may want to consider a fourth alternative: a roof light loft conversion.